hhuanglabweb/hhuanglabweb.github.io/aboutme.md

 subtitle: Professor @ UC Berkeley
 ---

-I am a Professor in Department of Statistics, Interdepartmental Group in Biostatistics and Center for Computational Biology at University of California, Berkeley.
+I am a Professor in Department of Statistics and the current Director of the Center for Computational Biology (CCB) at University of California, Berkeley.

 You can find my contact information below: